 Susan Lake – accessible from 10.5km to 11km.

 If you plan to visit the Chatter Creek area before early April, please stop by the lodge and talk to us to find out what areas our snowcats are working in.
 After our cat skiing season finishes our lodge is open for spring sledding accommodation.

-Our Lodge is full with skiers and snowboarders between early December and early April and so we are, unfortunately, unable to offer accommodation, meals, gas or other facilities to snowmobilers between these times.
+Our Lodge is full of skiers and snowboarders between early December and early April and so we are, unfortunately, unable to offer accommodation, meals, gas or other facilities to snowmobilers between these times.
 Please come fully equipped to be self-sufficient.

 If you choose to engage in backcountry activities such as snowmobiling in the Chatter Creek area you do so in a self-guided manner and entirely at your own risk unless you hire us to take you out one of our guided tours.
 Snowmobiling is a risky sport whether you are guided or not.
 All guests need to assume their own risks.